How Wages Determine Roth Catch-Up Contributions in 2026

 What Wages Are Used to Determine Roth Catch-Up Eligibility?

-The statute looks to prior-year FICA wages reported on Form W-2.
-That sounds straightforward until it meets the real world.
+The statute relies on prior-year FICA wages reported on Form W-2.

 “Nobody has decided this is how the information is transmitted from one entity to the other.
 Nobody has decided on a standard.”